Mythos and Logos:

 |Time & Place:||

-This course explores the tension between the Greek mythical worldview -- which uses traditional stories about the gods and heroes to explain why things are they way they are -- and the emerging rational philosophical worldview -- which seeks to explain things in terms of universal principles and laws.
+This course on myth and reason in Ancient Greece thought explores the tension between the Greek mythical worldview – which uses traditional stories about the gods and heroes to explain why things are they way they are – and the emerging rational philosophical worldview – which seeks to explain things in terms of universal principles and laws.
 We begin with the great prophets, poets, and philosophers of Ancient Greece, including Homer, Sophocles, and Plato, and we conclude with modern interpretations of the significance of Ancient Greek thought in the works of some of the best Continental philosophers: Hegel, Nietzsche, Heidegger.
 The course thus aims to help you become more conversant not only with the thinking of classical Greece, but also in the ideas of Continental European philosophy.

 The goal of our long study tour is to gain lasting sensory and intellectual impressions in Greece at the very sites mentioned in Greek myth and philosophy.
 This takes us away from oft-visited tourist sites and into secluded corners of Athens as well as the mountains, valleys, and islands of Greece.
 We read, for example, Plato's account of Socrates’ execution at the prison in ancient Athens, we talk about the tragedy of Oedipus on the valley road where he killed his father, we read the pronouncements of the Delphic oracle in the mountains of Delphi, and we read of Agamemnon's murder at his grave in the Argive valley.

 We will use Copenhagen as our primary meeting place, but much of the course takes place in Germany and Greece.
 On the study tours, the course instructors and on-site guest lecturers will lead discussions.